Charlottesville suing to stop private militias at future rallies

 Using state laws prohibiting "unlawful paramilitary activity" and private citizens from falsely posing as law enforcement, the new lawsuit was filed against more than more than 20 individuals, self-described militia groups, and white nationalist organizations, including several leaders of the "Unite the Right" rally back in August.

+"Whatever their stated intentions, these groups terrified local residents and caused attendees to mistake them for authorized military personnel," wrote attorneys for the city in the complaint.
+"It was in Charlottesville that an online clique of ethno-statists became a movement with real destructive force -- that they began 'stepping off the internet in a big way.'"

 The Charlottesville City Council voted in open session Thursday morning to join the suit, now alongside dozens of local businesses and neighborhood associations.
+The suit could potentially serve as a template for future legal action as other local officials struggle to contain private militia groups rallying in other cities across the country.

 Hours of video footage captured men at a Friday night rally in August with Tiki torches marching onto the University of Virginia's campus screaming, "Jews will not replace us!"
 Later Saturday, men with firearms, batons and riot shields wearing combat boots, military-grade body armor, and camouflage uniforms descended upon the city.

-Heather Heyer, 32, was killed and dozens more were injured after a man plowed his car into a crowd of counter-protesters.
+Heather Heyer, 32, was killed and dozens more were injured after a man plowed his car into a crowd of counterprotesters.

 "We thought the law should have a response to this and it does," said Mary McCord, a longtime federal prosecutor who is now part of the newly formed Georgetown Law Institute for Constitutional Advocacy and Protection leading Thursday's lawsuit.